OgieBen/OkayDocs/README.md

 **LINKING WITH OKAY MOBILE APP**
 ============================
-In other to test if your server is working properly, it is advisable to download the **Okay** mobile app [Android](https://play.google.com/store/apps/details?id=com.protectoria.okaythis), [iOS](https://apps.apple.com/us/app/okay-this/id1445714228) in other to test if your server is working perfectly.
+In other to test if your server is working properly, we strongly recommend you to download the **Okay** mobile app from Google Play Store for [Android](https://play.google.com/store/apps/details?id=com.protectoria.okaythis), or Apple App Store for [iOS](https://apps.apple.com/us/app/okay-this/id1445714228).

 ## STEPS TO LINKING ON MOBILE APP
 After installation proceed to accepting the permissions

 <img src="./images/first-permission.png" alt="irst Permission Screen" width="400" />
 <img src="./images/second-permission.png" alt="Second permission screen" width="400" />

 Click the check box on this screen to grant permision then press the back button twice to return the app.